 Sometimes called the Caveman Diet, the Paleo Diet consists of fruits, vegetables, grass-fed and organic meats, and nuts.
 Paleo DON’TS: grains, dairy, refined oils, added sugar or salt, potatoes, processed foods (aka anything canned or packaged), alcohol, and honey.
 Health –> Loren Cordain, PhD says the diet lessens the body’s glycemic load, has a healthy ratio of saturated-to-unsaturated fatty acids, increases vitamin and nutrient consumption, and contains an optimal balance of protein, fat, and carbohydrates.

-Vegans skip anything that comes from animals, including milk, cheese, honey and eggs.
-Some vegans apply this principal to more than what they eat and choose to use only products labelled vegan and “cruelty free”.
-This means avoiding animal by-products in skincare, haircare, and makeup, as well as leather, fur, silk and wool.
+Vegans skip anything that comes from animals, including milk, cheese, honey, and eggs.
+Some vegans apply this principle to more than what they eat and choose to use only products labeled vegan and “cruelty-free”.
+This means avoiding animal by-products in skincare, haircare, and makeup, as well as leather, fur, silk, and wool.
 The Vegan Resource Group –> A healthy and varied vegan diet includes fruits, vegetables, plenty of leafy greens, whole grain products, nuts, seeds, and legumes.
 Almost all foods except for alcohol, sugar, and fats provide some protein.
 Common Vegan Foods: Oatmeal, stir-fried vegetables, cereal, toast, orange juice, peanut butter, frozen fruit desserts, lentil soup, dates, apples, pasta, smoothies, popcorn, baked beans, guacamole, chili, *lasagna, *pancakes, hummus, *cookies, *ice cream, tempeh, corn chowder, *yogurt, rice pudding, fava beans, banana muffins, spinach pies, falafel, corn fritters, *French toast, veggie burgers, casserole, scrambled tofu, seitan. *using plant substitutes for milk and eggs.

 Many people don’t understand the difference between Vegan and Vegetarian diets.
 In truth, a “whole” vegetarian diet is just another way of saying vegan as it avoids any animal foods.
 The gray area comes with the variations of vegetarianism which may include things like dairy foods & honey.
 For example, lacto-vegetarianism includes cheese and other dairy products.
 WebMD –>You can get all the protein you need from plant foods.
 Just make sure you’re getting enough calories from a wide variety of nuts, seeds, legumes, and grains.
 Black beans and rice, with a salad, is one example of a classic vegetarian meal.
 American Heart Association –> Studies show that vegetarians absorb and retain more calcium from foods than non-vegetarians do.
 You don’t need to eat foods from animals to have enough protein in your diet.
 Plant proteins alone can provide enough of the essential and non-essential amino acids.